 - Lumbar disc protrusion – pain, tingling or weakness in the lower back or area of the tailbone.
 Symptoms may travel from the lower back, down through the legs and feet.

 If your physician treats you for a spine disc protrusion but you are still dealing with symptoms after several months, let the experts at Laser Spine Institute talk to you about our minimally invasive, outpatient procedures.
 We use the latest in minimally invasive technology to remove disc material that is impinging on spinal nerves.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan and to learn how thousands of people have rediscovered lives.
+Contact Laser Spine Institute today for a review of your MRI or CT scan and to learn how thousands of people have rediscovered lives.